ertekin-research-group/CLAMM/CLAMM_MC/README.md

 ./CLAMM_MC
 ```

-Make sure the required input files are in the same directory or modify the code to provide full paths.
+Make sure the required input files are in the same directory or modify the `INPUT` file to provide the full paths.

 ---